DEFRA/ai-sdlc--agent-poc/agent-poc-vault/product-requirements/initial-product-prd.md

 repository_url: string (URL or identifier of the repository to be analyzed)
 status: string (one of "IN_PROGRESS", "COMPLETED", or "ERROR")
 architecture_documentation: text or JSON (stores the final architecture documentation in markdown or other structured format)
+ingested_repository: text (the 'ingested_repository' result of the call to the "Repository Ingest API")
+technologies: string[] (the 'technologies' result of the call to the "Repository Ingest API")
 created_at: datetime (timestamp for creation)
 updated_at: datetime (timestamp for last update)
 ```

+## LangGraph State Schema

+- We will use mongoDB for LangGraph checkpointing
+- The state schema will need to include `repository_url`, `status`, `architecture_documentation`, `ingested_repository`, `technologies`

 **CONTEXT**